Azure/SAP-on-Azure-Scripts-and-Utilities/SharedDiskSamples/readme.md

-# Windows Server Failover Cluster for SAP ASCS/SCS instance with Azure Shared Disk
+# Windows Server Failover Cluster with Azure Shared Disk
 This template will provision a base two-node Windows Server Failover Cluster with a Azure Zonal Shared Disk.
 The resulting cluster deployment is intended for use with SAP ASCS/SCS workloads for highly available deployments on the Azure cloud platform.
-The clustered SAP workloads will be provisioned by SAP setup tools.
+The clustered SAP workloads will be provisioned by SAP setup tools and are not part of this sample.

 The code here is based on the great work from Keith Meyer available here [301 Shared Disk SAP](https://github.com/robotechredmond/301-shared-disk-sap)